Family skiing with Peak Retreats

 The variety of slopes, family-friendly accommodation, welcoming resorts and brilliant ESF ski school make France a great destination for a family ski holiday.

 We specialise in the French Alps, and have a whole range of smaller resorts with excellent skiing that are perfect for families looking for an authentic French Alpine skiing experience.
 As many of our team are parents themselves, we know what will make a difference to your family ski trip.
-Plus we're ABTA bonded so you can travel with confidence.
+Plus we're ABTA bonded for holiday packages so you can travel with confidence.

 Here's our pick of resorts that we think suit families well - whether you've got adrenaline-seeking teens or more cautious little ones and whether you're seasoned family skiers or hitting the slopes for the first time together.